 The monument honors the martyrs of the French revolution and the Napoleonic wars.
 Get a good understanding of the French history and take the steps to go to the top and get incredible views of the city.

-10. Champs-Élysées: The most prestigious address in France, the avenue is lined with cafes, restaurants, high end shopping outlets.
-No doubts an expensive street and always busy, but a must visit.
-The Bastille Day parade is held here every year on 14th July.
+The most prestigious address in France, the avenue is lined with cafes, restaurants, high end shopping outlets.
+Champs-Élysées is always busy -and expensive- but it’s a must visit.
+See the Bastille Day parade here every 14th of July.

 Planning to travel to Paris?
 You can use the Talk Travel App and directly talk to a local to help you with your travel planning and have a much more enjoyable experience during your Paris travel.